JacoMoolman/OulookCal/README.md

 This tutorial covers alternative methods for calendar integration on macOS, including using AppleScript, Calendar app automation, and cross-platform solutions.

 ---

-*Built with ❤️ for busy professionals who want to start their day organized and informed.*